-North Side Youth Football (NSYF) is a non-profit 501(c)3 organization that promotes youth football through travel and non-travel programs for kids between the age of 7 and 14 on the North Side of Chicago.
+North Side Youth Football (NSYF) is a non-profit organization that promotes youth football and cheerleading through programs for kids between the age of 5 and 14 on the North Side of Chicago.

 In 2006 Russ Pallesen and Kathy Boedeker formed the Welles Park Football Parents Association (WPFPA) to create a safer youth football program that is age and weight-based.
 In the first year, there was a single team of 11 year olds.

-Today, over 350 youths and their families from all social-economic background are part of the most progressive youth football program in the City of Chicago.
+Today, youth and their families from all social and economic backgrounds are part of the most respected youth football program in the City of Chicago.

 The Registration "About North Side Youth Football" is not currently available.